aziascreations/Youtube-Auto-Archiver/readme.md

-# Youtube Auto Archiver <sub><sup>v0.6.1</sup></sub>
+# Youtube Auto Archiver <sub><sup>v0.7.0</sup></sub>
 A simple and yet highly configurable Python application that automatically checks if a Youtuber is streaming, and downloads said streams while also archiving its latest uploads.

 The application will be improved as I have time to do so, or if you raise an issue when I have time to look into it.

-A Dockerized version of the app is also available in my "<i>[Docker - Youtube Auto Archiver](https://github.com/aziascreations/Docker-Youtube-Auto-Archiver)</i>" repository.<br>
-It is still missing a few features such as configurable UIG and GID however.

 ## Warning
 Due to the way some commands are executed, it is possible to have a [command injection vulnerability](https://owasp.org/www-community/attacks/Command_Injection) if you mess up or leave the config file editable by everyone.<br><!--This problem **can be mitigated** if you set up the appropriate [environment variables ](#environment-variables).-->
-This might be fixed in the future, but don't count on it as this project is a personal project.
+This might be fixed in the future, but don't count on it as this project is a personal one.

-The code might also not be pretty and enjoyable to look at, but it works, is reliable and decently structured, so I'm fine with it.
+The Python module named "*[lxml](https://lxml.de/)*" may fail to compile, but streamlink will work regardless since it is installed via the "*[py3-lxml](https://pkgs.alpinelinux.org/packages?name=py3-lxml)*" package.

 The application isn't designed to be used by another one as a module.

 ## Features
 * General
   * Can run on Windows and Linux (*Tested on x64 and ARMv8*)
-  * Relatively high level of configurability. (*More is incoming*)
+  * Relatively high level of configurability.
 * YouTube
   * Automatic livestream download through <code>https://youtube.com/c/.../live</code>
   * Automatic livestream thumbnail and description download.